Spondylolisthesis Treatment & Surgery Options

 Most of the symptoms from spondylolisthesis are aggravated by standing, walking and other activities.
 Imaging tests such as MRI and CT scans are used to confirm the condition and demonstrate the degree of spine slippage in spondylolisthesis.

 Treatment for spondylolisthesis will primarily depend on what type of spondylolisthesis it is and what symptoms the patient is displaying.
-Surgery may be necessary for spondylolisthesis treatment if medication, physical therapy, and exercise fail to keep the spondylolisthesis pain at a tolerable level.
+Spondylolisthesis surgery may be necessary for treatment if medication, physical therapy, and exercise fail to keep the spondylolisthesis pain at a tolerable level.

 Surgical treatment for spondylolisthesis must address the nerve compression symptoms, if they are present.
 This usually means that the nerves that exit the spine must be freed of all pressure and irritation.